Child Care Minimum Standards

 What's New in Licensing?

-Each minimum standards chapter has an appendix that includes TAC 745 Subchapter F rules relating to background checks.
-Those rules reference charts that specify whether a conviction permanently or temporarily bars a person from being present at an operation while children are in care, whether a person is eligible for a risk evaluation, and whether a person who is eligible may be present at the operation pending the outcome of the risk evaluation.
-See the Criminal Convictions Charts page for more information.
+For the charts that specify whether a conviction permanently or temporarily bars a person from being present at an operation while children are in care, whether a person is eligible for a risk evaluation, and whether a person who is eligible may be present at the operation pending the outcome of the risk evaluation see the Criminal Convictions Charts page for more information.